-‘I dwell in Possibility’ by Emily Dickinson is a short poem that explores themes of writing, specifically poetic writing, Throughout this poem Dickinson makes use of her characteristic dashes and sporadic capitalization of letters.
+Throughout this ‘I dwell in Possibility,’ the poet makes use of her characteristic dashes and sporadic capitalization of letters.
 Scholars are divided over what this intermittent punctuation could mean.

 But in this case, the dashes are easily read as moments in which the speaker was overwhelmed or thinking hard before proceeding.
 The pauses represent a desire to create drama and tension in the text.
 It is also a way for the reader, speaker, and even Dickinson herself, to gather thoughts together before moving on to the next line.
 Additionally, there is no single definitive reason why Dickinson capitalized on the words she did.
 Often, the words she chose were the most prominent of the lines, the ones that were the most evocative and meaningful.

 Throughout the poem, the speaker describes the act of writing as gathering “paradise”.
 Her house of possibility and poetry is a strong one.
 It reaches up, boundless to the sky, and allows her to attempt to understand the world.
 Visitors come to her house, the fairest of all poetry readers, and they also hear what she has to say.
 It is better than prose, she says at the beginning.
 There are more openings, more doors, and more windows.